gonzalo-bulnes/burlesque/README.md

 # Burlesque

-Crea estructura de roles y grupos para cualquier modelo, considera además las 3 tablas de _join_ que pudiesen darse.
+Create roles and group structure for any model, also considers 3 _join_ tables that might be.

 ## Installation